 The Best Boutique Fitness Studios in Dallas By Neighborhood

-These 38 Niche Texas Gyms Bring the Right Amount HeatBY Caitlin Clark
+These Niche Texas Gyms Bring the Right Amount of HeatBY Caitlin Clark

 Not so long ago, Dallas was home to only a smattering of spin studios, a few Pilates spots, and the occasional HIIT class.
 Today, our city’s boutique fitness scene is one of the strongest in the country, with all the energy and variety you might find in New York or LA.
 We have a stable of wellness-obsessed entrepreneurs to thank for that (many of whom are women), but Texas’s overpowering weather also deserves a nod — when the temperatures turn scorching, the best gyms in Dallas bring the right amount of heat.

-Note: *Update: Rise Nation permanently closed its Dallas location at the end of 2023. *UPDATE: PowderHeart has permanently closed its doors.